Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Height Models

-The I3S standard allows either ellipsoidal or orthometeric vertical coordinate systems.
+The I3S standard allows either ellipsoidal or gravity-related vertical coordinate systems.
 This allows I3S to be applied across a diverse range of fields and applications.

 At version 1.5, I3S added support for a vertical coordinate systems.
 The Well-known Text (WKT) representation of the Coordinate Reference System now includes the vertical coordinate system used by the layer.
 The spatialReference property also includes a Well-known ID (WKID) and a Vertical Coordinate System Well-known ID (VcsWKID).
 The client application can consume any of these properties to designate the height model.

-The heightModelInfo, included in the 3DSceneLayerInfo resource, is used by clients to determine if the layer's height model is orthometric or ellipsoidal.
+The heightModelInfo, included in the 3DSceneLayerInfo resource, is used by clients to determine if the layer's height model is orthometric or gravity-related.

 See the [3DSceneLayerInfo](docs/1.6/3DSceneLayer.cmn.md) and [heightModelInfo](docs/1.6/heightModelInfo.cmn.md) pages for more details.